If you have ever visited a doctor for your back pain, you would know the three essential questions doctor would ask:

 Bend your neck to touch your chin to the chest.
 Now bend to touch your toes.
 Aren’t the bends and twists sharper now?
-This hikes the risks of lower back strain, sprain, a stress fracture, or disc rupture.
+These sharper twists increase the risks of strain, sprain, a stress fracture, or disc rupture in the lower back.

-Because the majority of these can’t be attributed to serious conditions like inflammatory arthritis, infection, fracture, or even cancer, if your doctor says you have a non-specific back pain, understand that the cause of the pain are mostly mechanical factors.
+The majority of these can’t be attributed to serious conditions like inflammatory arthritis, infection, fracture, or even cancer.
+So if your doctor says you have a non-specific back pain, it means that the pain is mostly caused by mechanical factors.
 You will be questioned on your history of injuries, daily activities, or inactivity, and your lifestyle.

-The mechanical factors are pretty much the same as in the upper and middle back, but the risks of those harming the lower back are higher because the angles of the bending or twisting movements in your lower back are much greater and bear more pressure.
+The mechanical factors are pretty much the same as in the upper and middle back, but the risks of those harming the lower back are higher.
+This is because the angles of the bending or twisting movements in your lower back are much greater and bear more pressure.

 Spondylolysis And Spondylolisthesis

 If you practice weightlifting or gymnastics or play football, be careful to not overstretch the spine.

 Do you participate in sports activities like weightlifting, football, or gymnastics, or in any activity where you overstretch the spine?
 Then, a possible cause of your lower back pain could be spondylolisthesis.